Unsupervised Segmentation for Terracotta Warrior Point Cloud (SRG-Net)

-In terms of part segmentation, compared with semantic and instance segmentation, part segmentation is more difficult because there are large geometric differences between the points with the same labels and the number of parts with the same semantic meanings may differ. {Z. Wang et al.} \cite{wang2019voxsegnet} propose VoxSegNet to achieve promising part segmentation results on 3D voxelized data, which proposes a Spatial Dense Extraction(SDE) module to extract multi-scale features from volumetric data.
-Synchronized Spectral CNN (SyncSpecCNN) \cite{yi2016syncspeccnn} is proposed to achieve fine-grained part segmentation on irregularity and non-isomorphic shape graphs with convolution. \cite{LIU2008576} is proposed to segment unorganized noisy point clouds automatically by extracting clusters of points on the Gaussian sphere. \cite{DIANGELO201544} uses three shape indexes: the smoothness indicator, shape index and flatness index, which is based on a fuzzy parameterization. \cite{BENKO2004511} present a segmentation method for conventional engineering objects based on local estimates of various geometric features.
-Branched AutoEncoder network (BAE-NET) \cite{chen2019baenet} is proposed to perform unsupervised and weakly supervised 3D shape co-segmentation.
-Each branch of the network can learn features from a specific part shape for a specific part shape with representation, based on the auto-encoder structure.
+Part segmentation is more complex than semantic and instance segmentation because {there are significant geometric differences between the points with the same labels}, and the number of parts with the same semantic meanings may differ. {Z. Wang et al.} \cite{wang2019voxsegnet} propose VoxSegNet to achieve promising part segmentation results on 3D voxelized data, which presents a Spatial Dense Extraction(SDE) module to extract multi-scale features from volumetric data.
+Synchronized Spectral CNN (SyncSpecCNN) \cite{yi2016syncspeccnn} is proposed to achieve fine-grained part segmentation on irregularity and non-isomorphic shape graphs with convolution. \cite{LIU2008576} is proposed to {segment unorganized noisy point clouds automatically} by extracting clusters of points on the Gaussian sphere. \cite{DIANGELO201544} uses three shape indexes: {the smoothness indicator, shape index, and flatness index based on a fuzzy parameterization}. \cite{BENKO2004511} presents a segmentation method for conventional engineering objects based on local estimation of various geometric features.
+Branched AutoEncoder network (BAE-NET) \cite{chen2019baenet} is proposed to perform unsupervised and {weakly-supervised} 3D shape co-segmentation.
+Each branch of the network can learn features from a specific part shape for a particular part shape with representation based on the auto-encoder structure.